cameronaziz/coding-styleguide/guides/typescript.md

 ## Files
   - All TypeScript files must have a ".ts" or ".tsx" extension.
-  - They should be all lower case, and only include letters, numbers, dashes and periods.
-But try to avoid numbers.
+  - They should be all lower case, and only include letters, numbers, and underscores.
+Try to avoid numbers.
   ```
   // bad
   file1Name.ts